Help with low vision

 This involves learning techniques that help make the most of your remaining vision.

-There's some evidence to suggest that certain health supplements might help stop AMD getting worse, but this isn't definitive.
+There's some evidence to suggest that certain health supplements might help stop AMD getting worse, but this is not definitive.

-Speak to your GP or specialist if you're considering taking supplements for AMD.
+Speak to a GP or your specialist if you're considering taking supplements for AMD.
 They're not suitable for everyone.